ysimonx/mtls-generator/README.md

 generates CA, Server and Client Keys and PEM Certificates

-You can specify multiple DNS hostname or IP adresses on Server
+You can specify multiple DNS hostname or IP adresses for the Server

 ## Give it a try with an API Rest server